About Noteworthy

 My Rating:

-*This ARC was provided to me by the publisher through NetGalley in exchange for a honest review.*
+*This ARC was provided to me by the publisher through NetGalley in exchange for an honest review.*